Habitual residence

 In conflict of laws, habitual residence is the standard used to determine the law which should be applied to determine a given legal dispute or entitlement.
 It can be contrasted with the law on domicile, traditionally used in common law jurisdictions to do the same thing.

-Habitual residence is less demanding than domicile and the focus is more on past experience rather than future intention.
+Habitual residence is determined based on the totality of circumstances which may include both future intention and past experience.
 There is normally only one habitual residence where the individual usually resides and routinely returns to after visiting other places.
 It is the geographical place considered "home" for a reasonably significant period of time.

 Description

 In conflict of laws there are three personal connecting factors that help courts determine which law should apply to a particular dispute or issue.
 These are nationality, domicile, and habitual residence.
 Habitual residence is the newest concept of the three and is becoming a more commonly used factor than domicile in many common law jurisdictions and within statutes and international conventions.